Find the Best Breast Pump Brands

 Manual breast pumps

 Manual pumps are used by placing a plastic breast shield against the breast and squeezing a handle to create suction.
-Because they have no electrical components and a simple design, they are much more affordable than electric pumps but are also not as effective at extracting milk.
+Because they have no electrical components and a simple design, they are much more affordable than electric pumps but are also not as efficient at extracting milk.
 They are best for people who pump occasionally or to relieve engorgement.
 Many companies that sell electric breast pumps also sell manual breast pumps.

 Multi-user breast pumps